Home

 Welcome to my website!

 I am an Assistant Professor in computational political science at Mohammed VI Polytechnic University (Rabat, Morocco).
-Previously, I was and a Research Fellow at the World Bank’s Twitter MENA Lab, a Young Fellow in the Forced Displacement program of the World Bank/UNHCR, and I got my PhD from the University of Toronto.
+Previously, I was a Research Fellow at the World Bank’s Twitter MENA Lab, and a Young Fellow in the Forced Displacement program of the World Bank/UNHCR.
+I got my PhD from the University of Toronto.

 As of January 2023, I am co-PI on a Horizon Europe consortium (DYNAMIG) awarded 3,000,000+ Euros for research on migration, along with seven other universities and institutes across Europe and Africa.
 Our project is described here.
 Our website is coming up soon, but more info about our consortium can be found here, courtesy of one of the consortium members.